BDX-town/Akkoma/docs/docs/configuration/integrations/howto_ejabberd.md

 Restart / reload your ejabberd service.

-After restarting your Ejabberd server, your users should now be able to connect with their Akkoma credentials.
+After restarting your ejabberd server, your users should now be able to connect with their Akkoma credentials.

 ```python